dahlb/ha_sense/README.md

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

 ### Warning: this is a new integration and should be considered a project in its Alpha stage. ###

-THIS REPO IS DEPRECATED: USE https://www.home-assistant.io/integrations/emulated_kasa instead from core.

 Integration to report power usage to [sense][ha_sense] through kasa plug emulation.
 This will create a disabled entity for each entity in home assistant that reports power usage in watts, ignoring those from sense and tplink integrations.
 Enable any created entity to begin emulating a kasa plug for it, disable to stop emulation.
 Names are copied from derived entity.